apache/incubator-kie-kogito-runtimes/README.md

 Eclipse plugin development
 --------------------------

-* Installing a droolsjbpm eclipse plugin into a fresh Eclipse from a local update site.
+* Installing a kiegroup eclipse plugin into a fresh Eclipse from a local update site.

-    * Follow the intructions in [the description entity in the org.drools.updatesite pom.xml file](https://github.com/droolsjbpm/droolsjbpm-tools/blob/master/drools-eclipse/org.drools.updatesite/pom.xml).
+    * Follow the intructions in [the description entity in the org.drools.updatesite pom.xml file](https://github.com/kiegroup/droolsjbpm-tools/blob/master/drools-eclipse/org.drools.updatesite/pom.xml).

 Developing with IntelliJ
 ========================